slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - There are two skill levels: still learning or confident in the skill.
 - Go into job interviews with a story in mind.
 All an interviewer really wants to know is if he can spend eight hours a day around you.
 - Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.
+- They are just trying to find somebody they like, that's what «culture fit» is.
+Often is not how good you are.
+You just have to be liked while being sufficiently good.
+And people like people like themselves.

+### On job interviews

+Don't do interviews, do discussions.

+Hints:

+- «What are there problems you've solved and how did you solve them?» (Elon Musk)
+- «What do you own and Why?» (Sandy Gottesman, investor)

 ### On asking for a raise